lupin4/exporter/README.md

 ### Retina Images

 By default it will show 2x images for high pixel density screens.
 To turn this off uncheck `Export retina images` in Settings and re-export the page.

+## TODO
+- Support for customized linkes (now Exporter ingors such links)
+- Disable hidden (by other top layers) hotspots during export
+- Ability to open external links in new window
+- Tool to remove external links from all selected objects
+- Higlight external links inside Sketch